microsoft/nn-Meter/README.md

 `pip3 install -r requirements.txt`
 Please also check the versions of numpy, scikit_learn.
 The different versions may change the prediction accuracy of kernel predictors.

+If you use nn-meter in NNI, make sure NNI version >= 2.4

 ## Usage
 ### Supported input model format